sherry-ger/workshop/Labs/Lab1.md

 You should see nginx, elasticsearch, and system in the `enabled` section.

 5. We will have to tell the modules where to find the log files.
 Typically, there are default locations filebeat will look automatically.
-However, for us, the logs are not at their normal location, the `/var/log/` directory except for the system log or syslog.
+However, for us, the logs are not at their normal location, the `/var/log/` directory except for the system log.

 6. I use nano as my editor `nano modules.d/elasticsearch.yml`